gatsbyjs/gatsby/docs/contributing/code-contributions.md

 title: Code Contributions
 ---

-The beauty of contributing to open source is that you can clone your favorite project, get it running locally, and test out experiments and changes in real time!
+The beauty of contributing to open source is that you can clone your favorite project, get it running locally, and test out experiments and changes in real-time!
 Way to feel like a wizard.

 ## Repo setup

 This page includes details specific to the Gatsby core and ecosystem codebase.

-To start setting up the Gatsby repo on your machine using git, Yarn and Gatsby-CLI, check out the page on [setting up your local dev environment](/contributing/setting-up-your-local-dev-environment/).
+To start setting up the Gatsby repo on your machine using git, Yarn, and Gatsby-CLI, check out the page on [setting up your local dev environment](/contributing/setting-up-your-local-dev-environment/).

 Alternatively, you can skip the local setup and [use an online dev environment](/contributing/using-an-online-dev-environment/).